Have a pest problem? Save $75 on your first recurring service today with code 75OFF

 Bed bug crawling on hand

 Bed bugs feed on blood as their only source of nutrition.
 In order to mature into adults, they must feed once during each of their immature stages.
 Adult females also need blood in order to produce eggs.
-Although bedbugs do bite humans, they are not known to transmit diseases to people.
+Blood spots found on one's sheets, bites and the presence of bed bug feces and cast skins are some of the indications of a bed bug infestation.

 What do bed bug bites look like?